MattCarothers/mhn-core-docker/README.md

 ```

 Add an hpfeeds auth key for the dionaea honeypot by inserting it into the
 mongo database.
-You should change this key.
+You should edit this script and change the key.
 Especially if you plan to expose
 hpfeeds outside of your host.
 You'll need to change it in dionaea/Dockerfile
 too.
 ```